Rudolf Straeuli: Springboks

 He coached the Springboks during the 2003 Rugby World Cup, a campaign that saw South Africa failing to reach the semi-finals of a World Cup for the first time.
 Straeuli was forced to resign shortly after the tournament when details of his infamous Kamp Staaldraad training camp came to light.

-Overall Straeuli coached 23 tests and won only 52% of them, one of the worst records for a South African coach.
-He also won only two out of the 17 games played against the top six teams in the world.
+Overall, Straeuli coached 23 tests and won 52% of them, one of the worst records for a South African coach.

 Accolades

 In 2006 he was inducted into the University of Pretoria Sport Hall of fame.